demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 ```
 demisto-sdk upload -i Packs/HelloWorld/Integrations/HelloWorld/
 ```
-This will create a unified **integration** YML file and will upload it to the Cortex XSOAR instance.
+Creates a unified **integration** YML file and will upload it to the Cortex XSOAR instance.
 <br/><br/>
 ```
 demisto-sdk upload -i Packs/HelloWorld/Scripts/HelloWorldScript
 ```
-This will create a temporary unified file of the `HelloWorldScript` **script** which will be uploaded to the Cortex XSOAR instance.
+Creates a temporary unified file of the `HelloWorldScript` **script** which will be uploaded to the Cortex XSOAR instance.
 <br/><br/>

 ```
 demisto-sdk upload -i Packs/HelloWorld/Scripts
 ```
-This will iterate over the **scripts** folder under the `HelloWorld` pack and in turn will create a temporary unified file for each script and upload it to the Cortex XSOAR instance.
+Iterates over the **scripts** folder under the `HelloWorld` pack and in turn will create a temporary unified file for each script and upload it to the Cortex XSOAR instance.
 <br/><br/>

 ```
 demisto-sdk upload -i Packs/HelloWorld
 ```
-This will iterate over **all content entities** under the pack `HelloWorld` and will and in turn will upload each entity to the Cortex XSOAR instance.
+Iterates over **all content entities** under the pack `HelloWorld` and will and in turn will upload each entity to the Cortex XSOAR instance.
 <br/><br/>
 ```
 demisto-sdk upload -i Packs/HelloWorld -z
 ```
-This will zip the pack `HelloWorld` and will upload the zip file `uploadable_packs.zip` as a pack to the designated Cortex XSOAR Marketplace.
+Zips the pack `HelloWorld` and will upload the zip file `uploadable_packs.zip` as a pack to the designated Cortex XSOAR Marketplace.
 <br/><br/>
 ```
 demisto-sdk upload -i Packs/HelloWorld -z --keep-zip some/directory
 ```
-This will zip the pack `HelloWorld` in `some/directory/uploadable_packs.zip` directory and will upload the zip file as a pack to the designated Cortex XSOAR Marketplace.
+Zips the pack `HelloWorld` in `some/directory/uploadable_packs.zip` directory and will upload the zip file as a pack to the designated Cortex XSOAR Marketplace.
 <br/><br/>
 ```
 demisto-sdk upload -i path/to/HelloWorld.zip
 ```
-This will upload the zipped pack `HelloWorld.zip` to the Cortex XSOAR instance.
+Uploads the zipped pack `HelloWorld.zip` to the Cortex XSOAR instance.
 <br/><br/>
 ```
 demisto-sdk upload -i Integrations/GoogleCloudTranslate/integration-GoogleCloudTranslate.yml --insecure
 ```
-This will upload the integration YML file `integration-GoogleCloudTranslate.yml` to the Cortex XSOAR instance, **without a certificate validation**.
+Uploads the integration YML file `integration-GoogleCloudTranslate.yml` to the Cortex XSOAR instance, **without a certificate validation**.
 <br/><br/>
 ```
 demisto-sdk upload -i Integrations/GoogleCloudTranslate/integration-GoogleCloudTranslate.yml --verbose
 ```
-This will upload the integration YML file `integration-GoogleCloudTranslate.yml` to the Cortex XSOAR instance and **print the response returned from the API**.
+Uploads the integration YML file `integration-GoogleCloudTranslate.yml` to the Cortex XSOAR instance and **print the response returned from the API**.
 ```
 demisto-sdk upload --input-config-file demisto_sdk/commands/upload/tests/data/xsoar_config.json
 ```
-This will upload the custom packs from the config file, a custom pack can be zipped file or unzipped file.
+Uploads the custom packs from the config file, a custom pack can be zipped file or unzipped file.
 <br/><br/>
 ```
 demisto-sdk upload -i Packs/HelloWorld -z --skip-validation
 ```
-This will zip the pack `HelloWorld` and will upload without any validation the zip file `uploadable_packs.zip` as a pack to the designated Cortex XSOAR Marketplace.
+Zips the pack `HelloWorld` and will upload without any validation the zip file `uploadable_packs.zip` as a pack to the designated Cortex XSOAR Marketplace.
 This `skip validation` parameter is for migration from custom content entities to custom content packs.
 <br/><br/>

 ```
 demisto-sdk upload -i Packs/HelloWorld -z --xsiam
 ```
-This will zip the pack `HelloWorld` and will upload it to the XSIAM server Marketplace page.
+Zips the pack `HelloWorld` and will upload it to the XSIAM server Marketplace page.
 <br/><br/>